chew-z/itunes.vim/README.md

 Next release should fix this. [^3]

-## But I yet don't need another plugin
+## But I don't need yet another VIM plugin

 Fair enough.